broadinstitute/cromwell/docs/GettingHelp.md

 **Website and User Guide**

 The [WDL website](https://software.broadinstitute.org/wdl/) is the best place to go for more information on WDL.
-In particular new users should check out the [user guide](https://software.broadinstitute.org/wdl/userguide/) which has many tutorials, examples and other bits to get you started.
+In particular new users should check out the [openWDL WDL docs (wdl-docs)][(https://software.broadinstitute.org/wdl/userguide/](https://wdl-docs.readthedocs.io/en/stable/)) which has many tutorials, examples and other bits to get you started.